OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `find -name "*.js" -type f -delete` to write a script that deleted all the regular files(not the directories) with a .js extention that are present in the current directory and all its subfolders

+Use `find . -type d ! -path . -print | wc -l` to write a script that counts the number of directories and sub-directories in the current directory